EtchedPixels/pcc-tms9995/doc/NOTES.md

 also invoked after it is built with an entry number and will print the text of that table entry.
 This helps figure out the various "I broke in table entry 114" type errors.

+There are classes of rule designed to make certain tables simpler particularly when combined with the 'O' expansion (see below).
+This allows one set of rules to be written for a group of similar operations.

 ### PCONV